Senior Citizen Discounts in Singapore 2026: Concessions, Deals and How to Claim

 - The government payouts schedule maps every cash scheme and when each one pays out across the year, so nothing is missed.

-For the full breakdown of which loyalty programme actually saves the most, and how to stack it, see our supermarket loyalty programmes guide.
+On top of these discount days, loyalty programmes like Linkpoints and yuu Rewards add points and member prices on every visit.
+For the full breakdown of which one saves the most, see our supermarket loyalty programmes guide.

 Related Deals